We’re Hiring!

 Compensation, Benefits & Schedule

-Field Crew positions are paid hourly, $20 an hour, starting salary, for 20 hours per week (part-time) + 40 hours per week (full-time).
-In peak season, spring and fall, additional hours may be needed.
+Field Crew positions are paid $20 - $22 an hour, starting salary, DOE, for 20 hours per week (part-time).
+In peak summer season, additional hours may be needed.

 Worker’s Comp provided for all employees.